crisp-im/node-crisp-api/README.md

 You can bind to realtime events from Crisp, in order to get notified of incoming messages and updates in websites.

 You won't receive any event if you don't explicitly subscribe to realtime events using `CrispClient.on()`, as the library doesn't connect to the realtime backend automatically.
+This method returns a `Promise` object.

 Available events are listed below: